luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-bushy-tailed bright-eyed because you're looking for your next kill because if you walk out there with your eyes how droopy you're gonna see the kill the deal will roll walk right by you and you won't have any energy to chase it but now you full up you pumped up your
+bushy-tailed bright-eyed because you're looking for your next kill because if you walk out there with your eyes how droopy you're going to see the kill the deal will roll walk right by you and you won't have any energy to chase it but now you full up you pumped up your